sqilab20230201/_decsvisa/README.md

 ## Configuration

-There are two places information is stored that requires configuring for your oiDECS system.
+There are two places information is stored that requires configuring for your oi.DECS system.

 **1. The `.env` file inside the `/src` folder** - this contains "secret" information such as system login details.
-These details must be correct to establish a WAMP session on the oiDECS system.
+These details must be correct to establish a WAMP session on the oi.DECS system.

 ````bash
 WAMP_USER="API_Controller_1"